-All the writing that you do outside of class-revisions of in class essay, of reading responses, topic idea and thesis, research paper full sentence outline, and revised final draft--must be typed, in 12 point font with 1 inch margins, double-spaced, must follow MLA style (see 50 Essays page 433-8).
-Assignments must be submitted stapled by the beginning of class and on Canvas on the dates they are due.
+All the writing that you do outside of class-revision of in class essay, research paper outline, and final draft--must be typed, in 12 point font with 1 inch margins, double-spaced, must follow MLA style.
+A hard copy of all out of class assignments must be submitted stapled by the beginning of class and on Canvas on the dates they are due.
 In addition to submitting your work on Canvas, essays will be submitted to Turnitin for verification.
-Late assignments will lose one full letter grade for each day they are overdue.